justin-vanwinkle/fgauna12.github.io/_posts/2017-3-13-RavenLessonsLearnedPart2.markdown

 comments: true
 ---

-A continuation of my [RavenDB lessons learned](http://www.gaunacode.com/ravendb/2017/03/06/RavenLessonsLearnedPart1.html).
+A continuation of my lessons learned on RavenDB.
 Some tips on testing and what not to do.

 ## 1. Testing Indexes is Really Really Really Important